-“most original and memorable” ~ Peter Goodwin, Curator and Keeper, HMS Victory, June 1996.
+Wrote Peter Goodwin, Curator and Keeper, HMS Victory, distinguished author, June 1996.

-or print; it’s simple, secure; place a deposit or payment on our Payment page for your Gordon Frickers original painting (or in some cases a Heritage quality print) or feel free to
+or print; it’s simple, secure; place a deposit or payment on our Payment page for your Gordon Frickers original painting or a Heritage quality print.

 How much in my currency?
-Try our free XE Currency converter.